Guys, it's been tough. If you could only know how much banana cake/bread I have 'HAD' to eat to get this recipe right... lol

 If you are using powdered coconut milk, combine hot water and coconut milk powder in a bowl or jug and mix well.

 Hot tip: only blend as long as you need to combine the mixture well.
-There will still be flecks of date.
-Blending for too long will make the banana taste bitter.*
+There will still be flecks of date which adds character.
+Blending for too long will make the banana taste bitter!